The Importance of Beneficiary Designations to Your Estate Plan

 The Story of a Real-Life Disaster Caused by Not Focusing on Correct Beneficiary Designations

-Several years ago, I reviewed a Last Will & Testament of a husband who had died leaving a 401k.
-This was a second marriage for the husband, who had two estranged sons from his first marriage.
+Several years ago, I reviewed the Last Will & Testament of a husband who had died, leaving a 401 (k).
+This was the husband’s second marriage, and he had two estranged sons from his first marriage.
 While single following his divorce, he changed the beneficiaries of his life insurance and 401k to his sons when their relationship was good.

 After his second marriage, the husband and his new wife bought a home together.
-They asked the real estate attorney who handled the purchase to also draft for them a new will.
-The husband listed the assets he wanted to leave to his sons and which assets were to go to his wife.
+They asked the real estate attorney who handled the purchase to draft a new will for them as well.
+The husband listed the assets he wanted to leave to his sons and those he wanted to leave to his wife.
 He wanted his 401k to go to his wife.
 Unfortunately, the attorney didn’t understand the difference between probate and non-probate assets.
-She wrote the will stating that the husband intended to give his 401k to his wife, but the attorney didn’t realize that the will would have no legal effect because the beneficiary designations on file with the custodian of the 401k plan listed the sons from the first marriage.
+She wrote the will stating that the husband intended to give his 401(k) to his wife, but the attorney didn’t realize that the will would have no legal effect because the beneficiary designations on file with the 401(k) plan’s custodian listed the sons from the first marriage.

 That is what happened here.
-The 401k passed to the named beneficiary (his estranged sons) according to the beneficiary designation form on file, not by the terms of the will.
-The wife tried unsuccessfully to get a court order directing the funds to be paid to her.
+The 401(k) was paid to the named beneficiary (his estranged sons) according to the beneficiary designation form on file, not under the terms of the will.
+The wife unsuccessfully sought a court order directing the funds to be paid to her.
 She lost.

 The takeaway from this advice is that although many people think drafting a will is simple and often undertake to do it by way of a “will kit” with legal zoom or some other legal stationery company, or ask an attorney to do a “simple will”, they may lose out big when their estate goes to someone other than their intended loved one.

-The use of a properly written New Jersey will is a very good estate planning tool, but the beneficiary designations to your assets must reinforce and not conflict with your estate planning objectives.
+The use of a properly drafted New Jersey will is a very good estate planning tool, but the beneficiary designations for your assets must reinforce, not conflict with, your estate planning objectives.

-Not sure if your will, trust or beneficiary designations are correct?
-If you have any questions concerning this subject, contact Fredrick P. Niemann, Esq. toll-free at (855) 376-5291, or fniemann@hnlawfirm.com.
+Not sure if your will, trust, or beneficiary designations are correct?
+If you have any questions concerning this subject, contact Fredrick P. Niemann, Esq. at (732) 863-9900, or fniemann@hnlawfirm.com.
 He is happy to answer your inquiries.

-Written by Fredrick P. Niemann, Esq. of Hanlon Niemann & Wright, a New Jersey Last Wills Attorney
+Written by Fredrick P. Niemann, Esq. of Hanlon Niemann & Wright, a New Jersey Last Will Attorney